onflow/kitty-items/README.md

 ## Live demo

-Here's a [live demo of Kitty Items][demo], deployed on IPFS and the Flow Testnet.
+Check out the [live demo of Kitty Items][demo], deployed on IPFS and the Flow Testnet.

 # Project structure